 Prague is a very card friendly city.
 However, it’s also good and recommended to have enough cash with you as a back up.
 At least for toilets, tipping, buying public transport tickets or bottled water in a small grocery store.
-Regarding the cards – American Express is not always accepted (to be precise, it´s truly rare when Amex is accepted somewhere).
+Regarding the cards – American Express is not always accepted.
 But Visa and MasterCard are absolutely fine.
 The best and reliable exchange office in Prague is Exchange.cz.
 I go there myself.
 It´s located 1 minute from Old Town Square.
 Czechs usually don´t keep so much cash in their wallets.
 Usually around 1000 CZK / person.
 For this money you can buy e.g. 20 beers or 3 good lunches including drinks, 33 public transport tickets or use public toilets for 66 times.
 All details about Prague money exchange offices, tricky ATMs and fair exchange rates you can also find in my blog post: Where to exchange money in Prague?

 8. Where to stay in Prague?